Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 4) Engineering Personnel may not utilize corporate resources in an excessive and/or superfluous fashion.
 They also may not use these resources to directly aid any hostile force.

-5) The permission to operate aerial vehicles requires the fulfillment of internal departmental criteria (namely certification), or the supervision/authorization of other corporate personnel with the appropriate permissions.
+5) The permissions to operate aerial vehicles require the fulfilment of internal department rank "Engineer" or higher and the passing of Aerial Certification; or the supervision and authorization of other corporate personnel with the appropriate permissions.